open-rsx/rsb-manual/examples-basic.rst

       13).
 Remote methods can then be called using the :cpp:member:`rsb::patterns::RemoteServer::call` method (see
       line 21) and the
-      :cpp:member:`rsb::patterns::RemoteServer::callAsync` method.
-The
+      :cpp:member:`rsb::patterns::RemoteServer::callAsync` method (see
-      expected return type is specified as a template argument to the function call while the argument type is derived from the supplied argument.
+      lines 30 to 36).
+The expected return type is specified as a template argument to the function call while the argument type is derived from the supplied argument.

       .. literalinclude:: /../rsb-cpp/examples/server/client.cpp
          :language:        c++
          :start-after:     mark-start::body
          :end-before:      mark-end::body
-         :emphasize-lines: 12,13,21
+         :emphasize-lines: 12,13,21,30-36
          :linenos:

       :download:`Download this example </../rsb-cpp/examples/server/client.cpp>`